 - In consideration of the complexity involved in the tariff calculation and design, especially in regards to obtaining of relevant efficient costs inputs of the firms in question, and the asymmetry of information between the regulator and the regulated entity; an efficient market tariff price cannot be easily determined.
-Nonetheless, regulation of price to mimic the competitive market has continued to be adopted worldwide as the second best option. - 2.
-The current Papua New Guinea electricity tariff setting arrangements can be best illustrated in the following diagram hereunder.
+Nonetheless, regulation of price to mimic the competitive market has continued to be adopted worldwide as the second best option. - 2 The current Papua New Guinea electricity tariff setting arrangements can be best illustrated in the following diagram hereunder.

-- 3. $T_1$ , $T_2$ , and $T_3$ are the three different points at which the tariffs are charged. $T_1$ is the tariff agreed between the IPP and the Off-taker. $T_2$ is the potential tariff for a transmission company charged to and bought by the distribution company. $T_3$ is the retail tariff charged by the distributor to the retail customers. - 4.
-A large proportion of tariff differentials occur at $T_3$ , under price discrimination and segmenting due to the varied customer segments - such as industrial, household and residential and public institutions.
-A similar price differentials occur at $T_1$ , due to the varied costs structures of the generating firms resulting in different tariff rates.
-This is the case given that all firms operating in the industry would not necessarily have similar cost structures.

-- 5. The current electricity tariff pricing regime administered by the Independent Consumer Competition Commission (ICCC) under its own Act (ICCC Act, No 6 of 2002), the economic regulator of the electricity industry focuses on tariffs charged at point T3 with an oversight on T1.
-The principle behind it, is for the firm to recover its efficient costs of investment, with a reasonable return on its investments. - 6.
-Tariff between the IPPs and Off-taker in T1 remains negotiable between the parties, through a Power Purchase Agreement (PPA).
+- 3 T1 T2 and T3 are the three different points at which the tariffs are charged.
+T1 is the tariff agreed between the IPP and the Off-taker.
+T2 is the potential tariff for a transmission company charged to and bought by the distribution company.
+T3 is the retail tariff charged by the distributor to the retail customers. - A large proportion of tariff differentials occur at T3, under price discrimination and segmenting due to the varied customer segments such as industrial, household and public institutions.
+Similar price differentials occur at T1 due to the varied costs structures of the generating firms resulting in different tariff rates if they are IPP's.
+PPL should also move to explicit tariffs (transfer pricing) over time as it does not currently explicitly recognise the cost of its internally generated power.
+This is the case given that all firms operating in the industry would not necessarily have similar cost structures. - The current electricity tariff pricing regime administered by the Independent Consumer Competition Commission (ICCC) under its own Act (ICCC Act, No 6 of 2002), the economic regulator of the electricity industry focuses on tariffs charged at point T3 with an oversight on T1.
+The principle behind it, is for the firm to recover its efficient costs of investment, with a reasonable return on its investments. - Tariff between the IPPs and Off-taker in T1 remains negotiable between the parties through a Power Purchase Agreement (PPA).
 However, the ICCC does have an oversight in setting of the Reference Price, agreed to it by the Regulator, based on information supplied to it by the regulated entity (Retailer).
 This is consistent with the pricing arrangements provided for under the Third Party Access Code (TPA Code).